Sunday, October 24, 2021

-Bo-Jing, Bangqiu, and Salt decided they would go to Khazu Kala.
-Expecting a difficult battle, Bo-Jing ordered that they make a comfortable camp and rest for a couple days, giving their wounds a chance to heal.
 And so, by the time they reached Khazu Kala, the battle was all but over.
 A single wizened creature, wielding a rusty wicked sword, stood surrounded by a dozen Nergui warriors—and also dozens of corpses.
 Bo-Jing and Ses-Hami arrived by air and Bo-Jing attacked the strange fiend with a flying leap.
 With his fiery sword, Bo-Jing dispatched his foe and won the admiration of the Nergui.
-Gansukh was dead and his name had the taste of ashes.
-His duplicity had brought his own death, the deaths of his loyal bodyguards, the deaths of the people who depended on him.
-With little argument, the survivors of the attack, both the warriors and the people, agreed they would join Bo-Jing.
-Yes, even in rejoining the Bolad horde in Banua.

 It took three days to arrive within sight of Banua and the arrival was not a cause for celebration, but another serving of hardship.
 For the proud city of the steppe was surrounded by an army of beastmen, dragons, and monsters.
 Bo-Jing himself cursed bitterly at how the pettiness of Gansukh had brought such horror among the people he had agreed to protect.
-But Nar-Nuteng would not allow her friend the luxury of despair.
-She directed his gaze from his foes to the people who had trusted him.
+But Salt would not allow her friend the luxury of despair.
+She directed his gaze from his foes to the people who now trusted him.
 With courage and faith, he could bring these people into Banua.
 Reuniting the people of Bolad and Nergui did not guarantee their survival but preserved their hopes for another day.

 Bangqiu became invisible and rose into the air, surveying the enemy camps, and determined the safest route to the city.
 Bo Jing received the information and led the way.
 The warriors of Nergui rode in two files with the people and their animals between them.
 They rode with their swords in the air, shouting a battle cry and in this way represented themselves as attackers of Banua rather than its allies.
 The beastmen cheered their passage.
 Bangqiu, invisible, flew into the city and alerted the defenders to the ruse.
 When the gatges were opened, Salt and Bangqiu blasted the band of beastmen who tried to join the people of Nergui.
 The unarmed people passed into the city.
 Bo-Jing and the warriors stayed to defend their entry, warding off more attacking beastmen.
 Only when the innocents had entered the city did the warriors follow.
 Bo-Jing entered last of all and the gates were closed.